Which Starter Kit Do I Get

 5. Are you connecting an inverter/charger via CANbus?

 WatchMon4 is capable of CANbus messaging.
 Only some inverters or chargers can be hooked up via CANbus and share information.
 The interface is specific to the inverter and the amount of information able to be shared varies greatly depending on the complexity of the inverter.
-In all cases a SOC% sensor is required if connecting the inverter/charger this way.
+In all cases a SOC% sensor is required if connecting the inverter this way, the EnPower charger does not require SOC% for the interface.

 If your inverter is capable of CANbus but not one that we have tested, please refer to What if my inverter isn't on your compatible list.